woIowizard/blackjack/README.md

 |14|-0.010811942849545512|-0.004820875681446687|-0.003968275015734912|0.0001962330023582169|0.0024224655014291096|
 |15|-0.010899512332873545|-0.005464019614031691|-0.0046238337371237665|4.56376668738817e-05|0.002160186894884765|

-## Transition probabilities
+In contrast to the legacy shuffling system, in which the house edge at a count is independent of the number of pockets played, we observe that with a CSM, some count admit player-favourable edges at low pocket numbers but not high pocket numbers.
+This phenomenon is expected, for reasons given above, and must be accounted for because it limits how aggressive a betting strategy can be in terms of the number of pockets it plays.

 Besides affecting the house edge in the present round, the number of pockets played also indirectly affects the house edge in the next round, because playing a larger number of pockets in one round increases the probability that a more extreme-valued count would obtain in the next round.
 To account for this, we seek to know the _transition probabilities_ from number of pockets to counts.
-The following command runs a simulation of 10M rounds with 1 pocket each, computing the proportion of round that end in each count from -10 to +15
+That is, for each number of pockets from 1-5, we seek the probability that a round played with that number of pockets will end in a particular count value.
+(We assume for now that the cardplay strategy does not change with the count, so that the starting count value is unimportant.
+This assumption will become false later, but should not affect the results here too much.)
+The following command runs a simulation of 10 million rounds with 1 pocket each, reporting the proportion of rounds that end in each count from -10 to +15

 ```blackjack -p 1 -n 10M -T```